shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ### 5. Configuring Tailwind

-The rest of the steps are from the [Tailwind docs]:
+The rest of the steps are from the [Tailwind docs](https://tailwindcss.com/docs/guides/vite):

 **_tailwind.config.js_** - add paths to all your template files.